Erzhu Rong: Death

 Wei Shou had these comments about Erzhu Rong:

 Erzhu Rong was a general of the empire who depended on the loyalty his subordinates had for him.
 Suzong's [Emperor Xiaoming's temple name] death by poisoning incurred the wrath of the people and the gods alike.
 He thus had great ambitions of saving the weak, and his campaign to reestablish the old dynasty and banish evils, had its door opened by Heaven.
 At that time, the hearts and minds of the people were lost, and the morales of officials and generals have collapsed, and people hoped that someone would express the voice of the righteous, to start a just uprising, like Duke Huan of Qi and Duke Wen of Jin.
 Indeed, Erzhu Rong easily succeeded, with his warhorses not even sweating, and both the government and the people followed him.
 He placed a prince on the throne to allow the government to have a sovereign, and he allowed the imperial ancestors to be worshipped along with Heaven.
 The traditions of the empire were not destroyed.
 Thereafter, he captured Ge Rong, killed Yuan Hao, executed Xing Gao, cut short Han Lou's life, and both Moqi Chounu and Xiao Baoyin were taken to the execution field to be beheaded.
 These rebel leaders seized regions and were not minor thieves who captured just singular cities or villages.
 Without Erzhu Rong's full efforts to eliminate these disasters, many people would have claim kingships and many peoples would have claim imperial thrones.
 Were not Erzhu Rong's achievements great?
 But from the very beginning, he had improper thoughts and wanted to seize the throne, and he threw Empress Hu and the Young Lord [Yuan Zhao] into the Yellow River.
 At the massacre of Heyin, all of the honored officials were massacred.
 These were the reasons why he was condemned by men and gods, and was finally killed.
-If Erzhu Rong did not commit errors of treachery and cruelty, but instead encouraged himself with virtues and righteousness, then how could even Yi Yin [legendary great prime minister of Shang dynasty] or Huo Guang compare to him?
+If Erzhu Rong did not commit errors of treachery and cruelty, but instead encouraged himself with virtues and righteousness, then how could even Yi Yin (Note: legendary great prime minister of Shang dynasty) or Huo Guang compare to him?
 But even at the end, even though he did not carry out acts of treason, he was suspected and died violently and suddenly.
 This is why Kuai Che [蒯徹] persuaded Han Xin to rebel.